Course Awards 2022

 - Innovation: Feature the creative use of digital content and appropriate educational technologies to teach an online and/or blended course.
 For example, the use of Open Educational Resources (OERs), virtual reality, social media, or communication strategies.

 The ADEIL Awards Committee will determine one Distinguished High School Level Course Award and one Distinguished College Level Course Award.
 In addition, conference attendees will vote on one Conference Choice Award.
-Winners will be announced at the 29th Annual Association for Distance Education and Independent Learning Conference held October 18-20, 2021.
+Winners will be announced at the Annual Conference, traditionally held in October each year.
 Distinguished course awards receive a $100 monetary stipend.
 In addition, each award winner for the distinguished course awards receives a certificate plus a 1-year complimentary ADEIL membership.
 Winners will be announced during the closing session of the conference and posted to the ADEIL website after the conference.

-Feel free to contact Gloria Washington, Chair of ADEIL Awards Committee.
+Feel free to contact Morgan Johnson, Chair of ADEIL Awards Committee.